MarlinFirmware/Marlin/README.md

 M109 can be used to wait for all extruder heaters that have temperature set to non-0 values by specifying non-0 'A' parameter, e.g. "M109 A1".
-M109 can also take the W&lt;NUM&gt; parameter that can change the default dwell time for temperature stabilization (if enabled in the config).
+M109 can also take the W_num_ parameter that can change the default dwell time for temperature stabilization (if enabled in the config).

 Note: If using old Printrun, your version might not accept the "T" command.
 You might need to open pronsole.py and change all occurances of

     if(l[0]=='M' or l[0]=="G"):

 to

     if(l[0]=='M' or l[0]=='G' or l[0]=='T'):

 Non-standard G-Codes, different to an old version of sprinter: